khpeng/projects/weather-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+An ReactJs project with weather and google map api.